-MOR has an inclusive disciplinary and methodological philosophy and welcomes research at all levels of analysis, such as individual, group, organization, industry, institution, economic systems, international business, and societal cultural studies.
-MOR editors are especially interested in attracting and publishing forward-looking papers that break new ground, rather than papers that make incremental contributions, as well as papers that elucidate indigenous management theories.
-MOR is open to diverse rigorously executed social science research methodologies including qualitative research, surveys, archival and historical analyses, content analysis, laboratory experiments, simulations, and computational methods, as well as papers that synthesize or translate theories and empirical research that make research accessible to scholars outside of disciplinary sub-fields.
+MOR is open to diverse and rigorously executed research methodologies, including qualitative research, surveys, archival and historical analyses, content analysis, laboratory and field experiments, simulations, and computational methods, as well as papers that synthesize or translate theories and empirical research that make research accessible to scholars outside disciplinary subfields.

 Please submit manuscripts online through the MOR ScholarOne Manuscripts site at http://mc.manuscriptcentral.com/mor.

 Manuscripts must be double-spaced throughout (this includes notes and references) with all margins at least one inch and no more than 40 pages.
 The first page of the manuscript should include a title, an informative abstract of no more than 200 words, and three to five keywords or phrases.
 References must be listed alphabetically.
 All tables and figures should be at the end of the manuscript, after the references.

 Editorial Review Process

 Management and Organization Review has a decentralized editorial structure composed of Senior Editors and an Editorial Review Board committed to working with authors to develop interesting ideas into publishable papers.
 Each Senior Editor has the autonomy to accept or reject a paper for publication or to request that the author revise and resubmit the paper.
 The decisions of Senior Editors are binding on the journal.